-Participatory Research, Citizen Sciences and Fab Labs for Peace and Development - Annual International Conference 13th December, 2017, United Nations
+2nd Annual International Conference on Participatory Research, Citizen Sciences and Fab Labs for Peace and Development - 12 and 13 December, 2017, United Nations Organized by Objectif Sciences International, in Official Partnership with ECSA

 Please forward to everybody you know active in the domain.